 The velocity $\ub$ is given by the expression

 Then a change of coordinates yields

-Next we will modify this expression since it will help in the proof of the local existence for the system \eqref{zmedio}, \eqref{epmedio}.
+Next we will modify this expression since it will help in the proof of the local existence for the equation \eqref{zmedio}.
 This idea has been already introduced in \cite{dp}.
 First we notice that